mominabbass/LinC/README.md

 ```

 To execute different experiments, specify the desired arguments in the above command from the corresponding .sh file.

+Note that following code refactoring, the training sets used in our results might have changed.
+Expect slight result variations, but the trends should remain consistent with our results.

 ## Citation
 If you find our work, or this repository useful, please consider giving a star :star: and citation.